The other day my husband and I were in the car and Into the Mystic came on the radio. Here’s the exchange that followed:

 7) Are there any specific wishes you have for your funeral or memorial service?

-9) If you wish to be cremated, do you have a wish regarding what is done with your ashes?
+9) If you want to be cremated, what do you want done with your ashes?

 10) Do you have a written will?
 If so, does your family know where it is and what is says.